jmanhype/rec-praxis-rlm/docs/api_reference.md

 ### `SafeExecutor`

 Safe code executor with sandboxed environment and AST validation.
+Intended for trusted snippets; do not use as a security boundary for untrusted code.

 #### Constructor